pmbrull/levy/README.md

 ### Environment Variables

-With this templating approach on top of YAML, we can not only use default behaviors, but also define our own custom functionalities.
+With this templating approach on top of our files, we can not only use default behaviors, but also define our own custom functionalities.

 The one we have provided by default is reading environment variables at render time: